-Are you Receiving Calls From Debt Collectors at Your Ft Lauderdale Job?
+Stop Calls From Debt Collectors at Work in Fort Lauderdale

 Under the Fair Debt Collection Practices Act (“FDCPA”), debt collectors and credit card companies are debt collectors have strict rules that they must follow when attempting to collect debt.
 One of the most common complaints we hear is that debt collectors call a workplace trying to collect.
 They are also fond of calling friends and family trying to track you down in order to harass you about the debt.